 An insurance company may also allege fraud in the proof of loss, in examination under oath, or even in the insurance application you filled out to first obtain the policy.
 If fraud is proven, then the entire claim may be reduced to zero, meaning you will recover nothing.
 Never exaggerate the damage or scale of the loss when pursuing an insurance claim.
 The safest thing to do is to be conservative when presenting the claim to avoid unwittingly exposing yourself to allegations of fraud.
 For this reason, property management professionals are strongly encouraged to hire our firm early in the process.

 In addition to claims against the insurance company for breach of the insurance contract, there may be claims against other parties as well.
 In light of the significant size of the deductibles involved in most hurricane claims for residential buildings, there could be claims for construction defects against the developer, general contractor, or other contractors, i.e., a roofing company for an improperly constructed roof.
 In some cases, there is also the basis for significant litigation against parties who did repair work which was done improperly.

-Keep in mind that pursuing an insurance claim is seldom as easy as it should be.
+Keep in mind that pursuing an insurance claim is seldom as easy or as clear cut as it should be.
 We would all love for the insurance company to simply write a check when presented with a valid claim from a policy holder.
-However, the reality is that the insurance company will devote resources to use the terms of the policy to closely evaluate sizable claims.
-When making a claim, the best course of action is to be fully prepared, be as accurate as possible, and retain the services of OUR FIRM as early as possible to avoid costly missteps and to maximize your recovery.
+However, the reality is that the insurance company will devote resources to use the terms of the policy to closely evaluate sizable claims to minimize their financial obligations.
+When making a claim, the best course of action is to be fully prepared, be as accurate as possible, and retain the services of our firm as early as possible to avoid costly missteps and to maximize your recovery.